Overview

 **Hint:** You may want to use the dplyr `filter` function.

-The content within the <div>
+The content within the <div> will be displayed

 underneath the R code editor for the exercise whenever the user presses